Career options in software

 This is just a general overview of how I personally have seen roles differentiated in the industry.
 I'm drawing on my experience, coworkers' and friends' experiences, and job postings I've seen.
 However, I am still biased by my perspective.

 For the sake of this post, I've also chosen to use some uncommon titles.
-This serves primarily to distinguish between different focuses within a broader role, e.g. "backend product engineer" vs "scalable data backend engineer".
-However, I've also listed common titles for each role.
+This serves primarily to distinguish between different focuses within a broader role, e.g. "backend product engineer" vs "backend scalability engineer".
+However, I've also listed common title keywords for each role.

 Use this post as a starting point so you know what to research further.
 I want to show you what's possible but not widely known; I'm not claiming to tell you what's universally true.